 WTF!
 I had to pinch myself to ensure I was awake.
 Two grapes, a biscuit, a tiny piece of cheese and a bit of melon.
 No beverage was offered.
 Clearly this was not breakfast as the FA claimed.
 It also clearly was not one of the light meal options.
 The english skills of the crew were so bad that they could not (or would not) explain what was going on.

 I’ve observed that a lack of english skills and a seeming lack of desire to help is a problem generally with China Eastern although primarily in its ground staff.
-With this crew it appeared that there was only one FA in business class that had had more than a few english lessons.
+With this crew it appeared that there was only one FA in business class that had had more than a few english lessons and she was off duty.

 After “breakfast” I asked for chivas on the rocks, and was told they had no more.
 Instead I enjoyed a couple of glasses of cognac while brushing up on my thai and learning a little mandarin on the Berlitz World Traveler language system on the IFE.